LIS-GmbH/.github/profile/README.md

 We're always looking for new talents.
 Currently we offer the following vacancies:

-* Full-Stack-Developer (.NET-Framework 4.8, ASP.Net-Core 6, SQL, Angular, Docker)
+* Full-Stack-Developer (.NET8, ASP.Net-Core8, EFC, SQL, Angular, Docker)

 Feel free to send us your CV at [info(at)lis-gmbh.com](mailto:info@lis-gmbh.com).